TouK/nussknacker/engine/flink/avro-util/README.md

 Some features that would be nice to have:
 * typed avro factory
-  * similar to *kafka-typed-json* support of type definition (see *generic* module)
-  * ability to use avro schema in type definition instead of custom one
   * ability to fetch avro schema from Schema Registry
 * resources consumption
   * closing of `SchemaRegistryClient`